AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##True Strength Index (TSI)
 ### Description
-The True Strength Index (TSI) is a momentum indicator and is used as an indicator for the trend direction and the display of overbought/oversold situations.
+The True Strength Index (TSI) is a momentum indicator.
+It is used as an indicator for trend direction and for displaying overbought or oversold conditions.
-Typically, momentum oscillators are early/preemptive indicators of price changes, and moving averages are characteristically known to lag behind the price.
-The TSI combines the advantages of both indicator groups.
+As a rule, momentum oscillators preemptively indicate price changes, whereas moving averages generally lag behind the price.
+The TSI brings together the advantages of these two indicator groups.

 ### Interpretation
 The TSI line moves between 100 and -100.
 Most values are between +25 and -25.
 These trigger lines can be used to anticipate overbought or oversold situations.
 A rising TSI signals an uptrend, while falling TSI suggests a downtrend.